 Top Master Programs in Human Rights in Estonia 2019

-2-year master's programme providing comprehensive knowledge in the field of international law and human rights. [+]
+The program provides comprehensive knowledge of the principles, regulations, subjects, and practice of international law and human rights. [+]

 International Law and Human Rights is a 2-year master's program providing comprehensive knowledge of the principles, regulations, subjects, and practice in the field of international law and human rights.Why study international law and human rights?
 Students obtain comprehensive knowledge in the field of international law and human rights.
 The program aims to provide a good comparative perspective on the issues of international law and human rights, relying on our historical experience and geographical position — Estonia is located where the “West” and the “East” meet.
 Practice is a compulsory component of the program.
 The School of Law is one of the oldest faculties of the University of Tartu, where lawyers have been educated since the university was founded in 1632.
 Our alumni form 87% of the attorneys-at-law, 95% of the prosecutors and nearly all of the judges in Estonia.
 Also, Estonia’s previous and current judges at the European Court of Human Rights and the Court of Justice of the European Union obtained their degrees at the University of Tartu.
 Studies take place in the capital, Tallinn, where various international organizations and relevant state institutions are located.
 Students can take part in Martens Summer School on International Law.
 The summers school addresses current developments and challenges in international law and human rights and involves internationally renowned speakers, e.g. Bruno Simma, Christian Tomuschat, Angelika Nussberger, Alexander Trunk. ... [-]